patrickjaja/OTAK/CONTRIBUTING.md

 # Contributing

-*[Website](https://developers.google.com/web/starter-kit/) related issues should be filed on the [Web Fundamentals](https://github.com/google/WebFundamentals/issues/new) issue tracker.*
+*[Website](https://github.com/patrickjaja/OTAK/) related issues should be filed on the issue tracker.*

 Open Time Accounting Kit is an open source project.
 It is licensed using the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).